jacopocolo/p5-sketchplugin/README.md

 ```javascript
 arc(250,250,500,100,0,PI)
 ```
 and it will draw an arc centred in 250,250, with a width of 500 and an height of 100.
 The arc starts at 0 and stops at PI, going clockwise.

-The plugin will generate a shape with two intersecting shapes for every arc you draw.
+NOTE: P5 has another argument for arc: OPEN, CHORD, PIE.
+Currently all arcs render as PIE.

 #### text(str, x, y, x2, y2)